 Akan proverbs are more than wise sayings.
 They have a wide range of uses and show, principally, that the user is wise and well-educated in the customs of the Akan people.
 The ability to use language enriched by proverbs is considered sage and is the hallmark of great public speaking.

 I present fifty important Akan proverbs.
-I have adjudged them important for being popular, versatile, and particularly demonstrative of Akan philosophy and thought.
-As this is just my opinion, it is completely fair for others to compile a different list.
+I have adjudged them important for being popular, versatile, and demonstrative of Akan philosophy and thought.
+The meanings and remarks are derived from my own research and experience.

 Each proverb appears under a heading.
-Unfortunately, it appears better to make the anglicised spellings of the proverbs rather than the correct Twi spellings the headings.
-This is because most people are unwilling or unable to type the letters er and or with their keyboards when searching for Akan proverbs on the web.
+Interestingly, it appears better to make the anglicised spellings of the proverbs, rather than the correct Twi spellings, the headings.
+This is because most people are unwilling or unable to type the letters 'er' and 'or' with their keyboards when searching for Akan proverbs on the web.